X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim13skybox.md

 # Drawing the skybox

-In this chapter we will do something about the solid background color surrounding our city.
+In this chapter, we will do something about the solid background color surrounding our city.
 This will be done using a skybox.

 ## What is a SkyBox

 What exactly is a skybox?
-It is simply nothing more than a cube with 6 nice landscape images which are drawn surrounding the camera.
+It is simply nothing more than a cube with 6 nice landscape images that are drawn surrounding the camera.
 This gives the player the impression of being in an outdoor environment, while in fact, they are still trapped inside an enclosed box!

 Using the methods we have created thus far, you can expect this to be quite easy, as a skybox is nothing more than another mesh.
-Only this time, we need to load some texture files to apply to the faces the mesh.
+Only this time, we need to load some texture files to apply to the faces of the mesh.

 The mesh file (skybox.x) and the textures (six "skybox" files, one for each cube face) are included in the [asset for this series](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/https://github.com/SimonDarksideJ/XNAGameStudio/raw/archive/Samples/Riemers/3D%20Series2%20-%20FlightSim%20-%20Assets.zip?raw=true), simply unpack them and add them to your content project as normal.